 The museum now receives about 15,000 visitors a day, and its chief executive expects around six million a year.
 Officials credit it with reviving cultural tourism that had long trailed Egypt’s beach resorts.

 The complex beside the pyramids cost well over one billion dollars and took some two decades to build.
-It is treated in Cairo as the centrepiece of a national bet on heritage as an export industry.
+Cairo treats it as the centrepiece of a national bet on heritage as an export industry.

 The Red Sea remains the volume engine, with resorts from Hurghada to Marsa Alam filling European charter flights.
 A weaker Egyptian pound has made those holidays cheaper in euros and dollars.